+You may or may not be familiar with many of the well-known diets that are common these days.
 The benefits of maintaining a healthy weight are well known for people living with diabetes.
-Staying within weight management targets can make it easier to control blood glucose and can help to avoid complications such as heart disease and kidney and nerve damage.
+Staying within weight management targets can make it easier to control blood glucose.
+It can also help to avoid complications such as heart disease and kidney and nerve damage.
 In addition, people feel better overall and have more energy when they maintain their weight at a healthy level.

-Following a diabetes diet recommended by a registered dietitian is the recommended way to keep weight within healthy targets over the long-term, combined with a program of regular physical activity.
+The recommended way to keep weight within healthy targets over the long-term, is to follow a diabetes diet recommended by a dietitian, combined with a program of regular physical activity.
 However, many people are tempted by the quick-loss promises of more structured, sometimes short-term weight loss plans.
-We have taken a look at some of the well-known diets, and considered pros and cons.
+Here are some of the well-known diets, along with their pros and cons.
 We try making sense of well-known diets.

 Research studies report that in addition to weight reduction, the Mediterranean diet can bring significant overall health benefits.
 Some studies have reported additional benefits of reduced heart disease and other chronic diseases.

 The Dash Diet: